 SB 434 further delays the process of moving a resident out of an RCFE when the community is no longer the appropriate place for the resident's needs to be met.
 Many times, the reason a resident needs to leave the community is that the RCFE can no longer meet the needs of the resident, such as medical needs that rise over time and finally necessitate a Skilled Nursing Facility.
 DSS rarely issues health relocation orders in these situations and instead relies on the RCFE to manage the situation.
 Other times, a resident's actions may risk the well-being of other residents or staff and rise to the level of relocation.
-Existing law establishes adequate protections for all community members by balancing the rights of one individual resident with the rights of the rest of the residents and staff to remain safe and harmonious.
-SB 434 would require the resident to be allowed to stay an extra 30 days, which can be unsafe for both the resident and other residents living in the community.
+Existing law establishes adequate protections for all community members by balancing the rights of one individual resident with the rights of the resident to be allowed to stay an extra 30 days, which can be unsafe for both the resident and other residents living in the community.